trikztr/trikztr/README.md

 ## Hi there, I'm Trym!

-I am a 18 year old IT developer from Norway.
+I am an 18 year old IT developer from Norway.

 I'm interested in software development and reverse engineering.